Health & Nutrition

 • Trans fats, found in many processed and packaged foods, pose health risks.

-• A great way to consume beneficial fats in your diet is by cooking with oils like algae oil.
+• A great way to consume beneficial fats in your diet is by eating fatty fish like salmon, cooking with healthy oils, and snacking on nuts and seeds.

 Fat is an essential part of a healthy diet as it provides energy, supports cell function, and helps the body absorb certain nutrients.
 However, not all fats are created equal.
 Some types of fat can be beneficial, while others may increase the risk of disease.